lucidrains/imagen-pytorch/README.md

 - [x] use primer's depthwise convs on the qkv projections in linear attention (or use token shifting before projections) - also use new dropout proposed by bayesformer, as it seems to work well with linear attention
 - [ ] explore skip layer excitation in unet decoder
 - [ ] take care of huggingface accelerate integration
+- [ ] build out CLI tool for training, resuming training, and one-line generation of image

 ## Citations